We may earn a commission when you sell with a company you find on our site. This never influences our rankings or advice.

-Homecoin is a flat fee MLS company that lets you list your home on the multiple listing service (MLS) for an upfront fee of $95, $194, or $394 — depending on the level of service you want.
-It's available in 22 states.
+Homecoin is a flat fee MLS company that lets you list your home on the multiple listing service (MLS) for as little as $149 — a fraction of the 3% (about $12,000) you’d typically pay a listing agent on a $400,000 home.
+It’s available in 22 states and appeals to sellers who want to save money by managing their own sale.

 Homecoin flat fee MLS plans and pricing